 Chris has a long history in health management, and prior to coming to the Auckland City Mission Chris had been CEO of Manaia Health PHO in Northland for 13 years.
 Chris also spent 10 years working with a community development programme in a South Korean Slum.

 The Auckland City Mission is working with Lifewise to provide the first Housing First programme in the Auckland city centre.
 A number of the Mission’s other social services, such as our low-cost health centre and addiction services, are involved with the Housing First programme through the provision of wrap-around services.

-Moira is the Chief Executive Officer of Lifewise, with responsibility for a diverse range of health, education and social services, and collaborative community projects.
+Moira was the Chief Executive Officer of Lifewise, for six years with responsibility for a diverse range of health, education and social services, and collaborative community projects.